ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 Any changes to this outline will be announced in class, as will the exact date and time of the experiments and in-class quizzes.

+> [!IMPORTANT]
-Readings marked with a circle (°) will be assessed through in-class quizzes.
+> Readings marked with a circle (°) will be assessed through in-class quizzes.
 All the readings below are required for non-attending students.

 ### Module 1 (Giaccherini)